Lagrangian theory of structure formation in relativistic cosmology. VI. Comparison with Szekeres exact solutions: Szekeres exact solutions as Relativistic Lagrangian perturbations

-To relate the Relativistic Lagrangian formalism to the Szekeres exact solutions, we shall take the following steps: \begin{enumerate} \item Find the set of coframes in the orthonormal Cartan basis $\widetilde{\eta}^{ a}_{~i}$, where the metric is diagonal,
+To relate the Relativistic Lagrangian formalism to the Szekeres exact solutions, we will take the following steps: \begin{enumerate} \item Find the set of coframes in the orthonormal Cartan basis $\widetilde{\eta}^{ a}_{~i}$, where the metric is diagonal,

-Here, these coframes can be considered, without loss of generality, diagonal as well. \item Obtain the Gram's matrix, identified with the initial metric, \textit{cf.} appendix \ref{SecApp:FuncEvaluationRZA}:
+Here, these coframes can be considered, without loss of generality, diagonal as well. \item Obtain the Gram's matrix, identified with the initial metric, \textit{cf.} Appendix \ref{SecApp:FuncEvaluationRZA}:

 Then, the coframes can be formally rewritten as in~\eqref{Eq:CoframesGab}, $\eta^{a}_{~i}=a(t) \left(\delta^{a}_{~i}+P^a_{~i}\right)$,